sfujiwara/kaggle-santa-2017/README.md

 - Solve minimum cost flow problem and obtain a relaxed solution
 - Unfix some variables by heuristic rules
-- Solve mixed integer problem
+- Solve mixed integer programming

 ## How to Run